Macro303/Project_Fury/README.md

 # Project Fury
-Mobile Application To Act As A Companion To Help Students With Projects, Assignments Or Any Other Task Based Task.
+Mobile Application to act as a companion to help Students with projects, assignments or any other task based task.

 ## Dependencies
 * Android Studio 2.1.2